Can Trump really send troops to guard US/Mexico border?

 The $1.3 trillion spending bill signed by President Trump in March does not include a penny for the new border wall the president had promised during his presidential campaign.

-And while legislators may have figured that would be the end it, Trump surprised many people Tuesday by announcing he might deal with the issue in a different way.
+And while legislators may have figured that would be the end of it, Trump surprised many people Tuesday by announcing he might deal with the issue in a different way.
 As he put it, “I spoke with [Defense Secretary James] Mattis.
 We’re going to do some things militarily.
 Until we can have a wall and proper security, we’re going to be guarding our border with the military.”

+Trump signed a proclamation Wednesday directing the National Guard to be deployed.

 The president, in particular, seemed concerned about a caravan of migrants from Central America currently marching through Mexico toward the U.S. “If it reaches our border,” said Trump, “our laws are so weak and pathetic...it’s like we have no border.”

-While it’s uncertain how the president would deploy the military, or indeed, if he will deploy the military, his statements have created a controversy regarding how much power he has in such a situation.
+His statements have created a controversy regarding how much power he has in such a situation.

 Legally, the debate centers on two federal laws: the Insurrection Act and the Posse Comitatus Act.